 Tiny House Living Doesn't Have to be Forever

-But tiny house living doesn’t have to be forever.
+Tiny house living doesn’t have to be forever.
 The Berzins saved a chunk of change while living debt free in their little abode.
-They used their nest egg to build a bigger mortgage free home.Continue to 6 of 6 below.
+They used their nest egg to build a bigger mortgage-free home.Continue to 6 of 6 below.

 06 of 06